naa7/yello-wayup-backend-challenge/README.md

 ## Tasks
 - Implement the assignment using:
-  - Language: Python or NodeJS preferred.
+  - Language: Python
-  - Framework: Your choice, Django or ExpressJS would be possible options, but neither is required.
+  - Framework: Your choice, Django, Flask or any other you prefer.
+Framework is optional, not required.
 - Two endpoints are required:
   1. /encode - Encodes a URL to a shortened URL
   2. /decode - Decodes a shortened URL to its original URL.
 - Both endpoints should return a JSON response.
 - There is no restriction on how your encode/decode algorithm should work.
 You need to ensure that a URL can be encoded to a short URL and the short URL can be decoded to the original URL.
 You can persist the short URLs and Long URLs in a database, but it's optional.
+### Optional Tasks:
+- Add authentication and authorization to ensure that only authenticated users can use the service to encode URLs.

 ## Evaluation Criteria
 * Coding Language best practices
 * API implemented featuring an `/encode` and `/decode` endpoint